NVIDIA/nvindex-cloud/README.md

 ```

 The scene file and metadata must go into `gs://your-bucket/root/example_dataset1/scene`.
-The root directory `gs://your-bucket/root` will be copied to the `/scenes`
+The root directory `gs://your-bucket/root` is copied to the `/scenes`
 directory in the container.
-The application will look into the `/scenes` directory
+The application looks in the `/scenes` directory
-and scan for first level directories that contain the path `scene/scene.prj` and
+and scans for first level directories that contain the path `scene/scene.prj` and
 that path is a valid scene file config.
 All the directories matching this
-criteria will be shown in the scene selector.
+criteria are shown in the scene selector.

-The data directory is not copied inside the container: the IndeX application
+The data directory is not copied inside the container; the NVIDIA IndeX application
 reads it directly from the bucket.
-That also means that the data can be stored
+This means that the data can be stored
 in a different location/bucket.

 ## Scene file

 When loading your own data, a scene configuration is required (`scene.prj`).
 This file and it's dependencies (colormaps, xac shaders, etc) have to be
 present in the same directory.

-Note: the data is an exception here, it can
+Note: In this case, the data is an exception.
+It can
 be stored in any path specified in the project file.

-A good example of a scene file would be the default scene found
+A good example of a scene file is the default scene found
 under `gs://nvindex-data-samples/scenessupernova_ncsa_small/scene/scene.prj`.